Laurin B. Weissinger

 Bio

-Laurin B. Weissinger teaches at the Department of Computer Science, Tufts University, focusing on security, artificial inteligence, risk, complex systems, digital trust, and the socio-technical dimension.
+Laurin B. Weissinger consults on AI and cybersecurity with a focus on AI security, and teaches at the Department of Computer Science, Tufts University, focusing on security, artificial inteligence, DNS, risk, complex systems, digital trust, and the socio-technical dimension.
 He is also the Cybersecurity Fellow and an ISP Visiting Fellow at Yale Law School.

-Laurin studies and teaches cybersecurity from a socio-technological perspective, which integrates technical and social/organizational elements.
+Laurin looks at cybersecurity and systems from a socio-technological perspective, which integrates technical and social/organizational elements.
 He utilizes multidisciplinary methods to explore the technical, social, organizational, and political aspects of cybersecurity, AI, and risk in practice, as well as global cyber governance.
 Recently, he has also looked into the interactions between security, AI, privacy, and standards.

 Laurin’s research and policy work are informed by his seventeen years working in IT as a systems administrator, architect, and security consultant in the healthcare industry, as well as in technology consulting.